-One of the goals for an effective English as a Foreign Language classroom is interactivity.
+Because of this, one of the goals of an effective English as a Foreign Language classroom is interactivity.
 An interactive classroom is one in which the students have as much input into the lessons as the teacher does.
-In other words, the lessons are planned in such a way that the students engage with the materials, the lesson content and each other in order to enjoy the most effective lesson possible.
-Read on to discover some interactive activities for your EFL classroom.
+In other words, the lessons are planned in such a way that the students engage with the materials, the lesson content, and each other in order to enjoy the most effective lesson possible.

 Put the students in pairs or groups.
 Give them a question to consider or a discussion point.
 After a few minutes, put the students into new groups.
 They do the same activity but this time with new partners.
 So in their first group, the students have time to formulate their thoughts and ideas, and the language they need to articulate these.
 Then, in the second group, they have the opportunity to basically repeat what they have just said, which provides extra practice of the language.
-In this way they will feel more comfortable speaking on the topic but they will also have more ideas to put forward.
+In this way, they will feel more comfortable speaking on the topic and they will also have more ideas to put forward.

 When dealing with a reading or a listening text, organise the activity so that each student in a group has access only to certain information.
-In order to complete the task they will need to talk to the other members of their group and exchange information with them.
+In order to complete the task, they will need to talk to the other members of their group and exchange information with them.
 In other words, there is a purpose to their discussion task and it is not just speaking for the sake of the exercise.
 This is easily done by dividing a reading or listening text into three and dividing the class into groups of three.
 Even better, it turns reading or listening lessons into more communicative and interactive lessons.

 Student as teacher

 An obvious way to make your classrooms more student-centered is to organise activities so that your students act as the teacher, instead of you.
 Assign language points to small student groups and let them teach them to the class.
-Make sure you provide enough time to prepare, and don’t forget to deal with any comprehension issues afterward.
+Make sure you provide enough time to prepare and don’t forget to deal with any comprehension issues afterward.
 This works especially well as a way to revise language at the end of a term or a course.

 When you tackle revision exercises in the classroom, instead of using individual tasks, turn them into classroom games.
 There are loads of different revision games that can be played in the classroom that will turn your lesson into a more interactive experience.
 An example of one such game is ½ a crossword.